ArdanaCLM/ardana-installer-ui/README.md

 ## Note!

-You will need an appropriate ardana-service backend to provide data model information.
-A link to that repo will be put here if/when it becomes public
+You will need the ardana-service to provide data model information.
+The source code for that service resides in the git repo https://github.com/ArdanaCLM/ardana-service.

 # Open Build Service (OBS)

-In order to build with OBS, a tarball containing the contents of the node_modules must be created and added to the package.
+In order to build with OBS, a tarball containing the contents of the `node_modules` directory must be created and added to the package.
 Run the command:

     ./build_deps.sh